9 min read

 The borrower's experience and track record can influence pricing on development and refurbishment bridges.
 An experienced developer with a history of successful projects may negotiate better terms than a first-time borrower.

 Finally, speed matters.
-If you need completion in 5 days rather than 3 weeks, some lenders charge a premium for expedited processing.
-However, many specialist bridging lenders include fast completion as standard.
+If you need completion at the faster end of the 2–12 week range, some lenders charge a premium for expedited processing.
+However, many specialist bridging lenders include fast turnaround as standard.

 How to Calculate the Total Cost of a Bridging Loan